eigenmethod/curl-android-ios/README.md

-curl-android-ios
+curl-android-ios + openssl with GOST built-in
 ================
-The goal of this project is to provide a pre-compiled version of libcurl to be used in Android and iOS.
+The goal of this project is to provide a pre-compiled version of libcurl with openssl to be used in Android and iOS.

 It uses cURL from the upstream repository and it's updated frequently.

 For Android, it also uses OpenSSL from its upstream repository.
+GOST is enabled for android and doesn't require any openssl.cnf changes.

 If you want to build the library, scripts are provided for both platforms.
 Test projects are also provided for both iOS and Android.